tudelft-iv/view-of-delft-dataset/docs/GETTING_STARTED.md

 ## Dataset Preparation
-We suggest to organize the dataset in the following way:
+We suggest to organize the dataset in the following way, which is also the format of how the dataset is provided:
-* -TODO maybe code here to create structure-

 ```
 View-of-Delft-Dataset (root)